Linkit123/restaurant-api/README.md

  - cd resrouces/mongodb-replica-set
  - .\dbstart.sh
  - important:
-   + if mongo-rs-setup service not working, check your EOL file of rs-init.sh make sure EOL type is Unit(LF) you can use notpadd++ to convert: Edit -> EOL Conversion -> Unit(LF)
+   + if mongo-rs-setup service not working, check your EOL file of rs-init.sh, make sure EOL type is Unit(LF).
+You can use notpadd++ to convert: Edit -> EOL Conversion -> Unit(LF)
    + set host in your computer -> 127.0.0.1 mongo1 mongo2 mongo3

 ## 2. connection string mongoDb replica set: